National Christmas Tree (United States): Development of the Pageant of Peace and Pathway of Peace

 The Board of Trade was attracted to the idea of a pageant because of waning public interest in the tree lighting ceremony, although the pageant would require that the Christmas tree be moved off the White House grounds and the tree lighting ceremony shifted from Christmas Eve to earlier in December.
 President Dwight Eisenhower approved the plan on November 4, 1953, and the first pageant — entitled Christmas Pageant of Peace — was held on the Ellipse December 17, 1954.
 A cut tree was used because Park Service officials felt that a living tree would interfere with various cultural and recreational events on the Ellipse at other times of the year.

 The tree chosen for the first Pageant of Peace was a 67 ft tall balsam fir from northern Michigan, decorated with 2,100 red, blue, and gold lights and topped by a brilliant white star.
 South of the tree — leading toward it in a straight line from E Street NW — was a "Pathway of Peace."
 On either side of the Pathway stood smaller Christmas trees, decorated with lights and a variety of ornaments, from U.S. states and territories as well as foreign embassies.

 Man-made snow covered the grounds.
 Wooden boardwalks were used to guide visitors on the Pathway as well as elsewhere around the spacious exhibits that took up much of the Ellipse.
 These included a life-size nativity scene with live animals, an outdoor stage that accommodated singing groups and tableau vivant, and a "Children's Corner" with live reindeer, a puppet stage, and a place for children to donate toys to less fortunate children overseas.

-Religious ceremonies as well as entertainment both religious and secular occurred nightly through Epiphany, the "Twelfth Day of Christmas," January 6, which is traditionally celebrated in Christianity as the day on which the Three Wise Men (or Three Kings) arrived at the birthplace of Jesus in Bethlehem.
+Religious ceremonies as well as entertainment both religious and secular occurred nightly through Epiphany.